api3dao/vitepress-docs/docs/guides/airnode/quick-start-container/index.md

 to make the deployment of the demo Airnode successful.
 These changes are needed to supply a chain provider url and a mnemonic.

+You can also use the configuration files you generated using ChainAPI if you wish to deploy your own Airnode.

 ## 2. Install Prerequisites

 Install the [Docker Desktop](https://docs.docker.com/get-docker/) and launch it.